Carmelleonie/binary_trees/README.md

-Write a function that deletes an entire binary tree
+Write a function that checks if a node is a leaf